-Serve these elegant citrus Palmier hearts to your guests for dessert or tea.
-Or Valentines Day!
+Serve these elegant Elephant Ears Pastries (Palmiers) for dessert or tea.
+Or for Valentines Day!
 Buttery and flaky with a hit of orange-lemon zest.
-Mmm.

-I’ve been meaning to try these Palmiers (also called elephant ears) for years.
+I’ve been meaning to try these elephant ears pastries (also called Palmiers) for years.
 I decided to give them a shot for Valentines Day because they were shaped like hearts.
 Well I must say, they were very easy to make.
 Five ingredients, about 30 minutes and … voila!

 Lots of recipes out there, as usual, and they’re all pretty much the same with some minor tweaks.
-I decided to add a citrus lemon-orange zest flavour which I always like.
+I decided to add a citrus lemon-orange zest flavor which I always like.

 Unfortunately, my sister called during the last 5 minutes of baking and distracted me, so the ones you see in the pictures are slightly over baked.
 They should be a lighter golden brown, not as dark as these.
 I found out that if you over bake them, they get too crunchy.
 Mind you, my husband (my Valentine) liked them well enough to wolf down 6 in a row.

 The timing will depend on how thick you slice the dough, so just watch carefully in the last few minutes.
-I sprinkled some leftover citrus sugar on the Palmiers before I baked them, adding a nice caramelized finish.
-These can be made ahead and stored in an airtight container or bag.
-And they freeze well.
+I sprinkled some leftover citrus sugar on the Elephant Ears pastries before I baked them, adding a nice caramelized finish.
+Try serving them with a no-bake berry crumble or a tropical fruit salad.

 - omit the citrus zest or use all lemon zest or all orange zest